Limaris (Lima) Soto, National Park Service

-Lisa Norby, National Park Service Welcome to the National Park Service and the Mosaics in Science Diversity Internship Program!
-I am pleased that you are joining us as a Mosaics in Science intern this summer.
-Your role is critical in fulfilling the National Park Service (NPS) mission and I hope that you will find your work rewarding, challenging, meaningful, and lots of fun.
+Welcome to the National Park Service (NPS) and the Mosaics in Science Program Diversity Internship Program (MIS)!
+I am pleased that you are joining us as an MIS intern this summer.
+Your role is critical in fulfilling the NPS mission, and I hope that you find your work rewarding, fulfilling, and lots of fun.

-I am excited that you will be joining the NPS team and hope that you have a fun and successful internship with the NPS.
-We really appreciate your interest in the National Park Service and your assistance protecting and preserving the outstanding natural resources in our national parks.
-Most of the communication you will receive this summer will be from EFTA/GYF, but I want you to know that I am available anytime to answer any questions you have about the program, the NPS, or science careers.
-I can be reached at [email protected] I am really excited to talk with you over the summer and to meet you in person at the career workshop in Colorado!
+I am excited that you will be joining the NPS team and hope that you have a fun and successful internship with us.
+We really appreciate your interest in the NPS, and your assistance protecting and preserving the outstanding natural resources in our national parks.

-In addition to assisting with coordination of Mosaics in Science, Sheylda also coordinates World Migratory Bird day in the Caribbean region.
-Sheylda works hard to achieve opportunities for Latin youth and for an inclusive and diverse professional and academic environment wherever she goes.
+In addition to assisting with coordination of Mosaics in Science, I also coordinate World Migratory Bird day in the Caribbean region.
+I enjoy working to achieve opportunities for Latin youth and for an inclusive and diverse professional and academic environment wherever I go.